SAFEHR-data/PIXL/README.md

 - Project name: the `<project-slug>` name of the Project
 - The DICOM dataset modalities to retain (e.g. `["DX", "CR"]` for X-Ray studies)
-- The minimum number of instances required by a series (defaults to 1).
-May be set higher than 1 to filter out series with a single screenshot containing patient identifiable data
+- The minimum number of instances required by a series (defaults to 2).
+Can be set higher than 1 to filter out series with a single screenshot containing patient identifiable data
 - A list of series description filters (e.g. `['loc', 'pos']`).
 Series with descriptions matching any of these filters will be skipped